-Minister: Minister for State Development and Infrastructure, Minister for Industrial Relations and Minister for Racing
+Minister: Deputy Premier, Minister for State Development, Infrastructure and Planning and Minister for Industrial Relations

 Contract Cleaning Industry (Portable Long Service Leave) Act 2005